ItaloAlb/quantumVis/README.md

 ## Dependencies

+To work with this project your python interpreter must have [Matplotlib](https://matplotlib.org/) and [Numpy](https://numpy.org/) installed.

 ## Particle in a box

 With [particle_in_a_box.py](particle_in_a_box.py) you can visualize the wave function and the probability distribution around the space of a particle confined in a box, just by setting some quantum numbers.